Reading: Applied Part 7. Specification CI: specification as an executable artifact

 • the trigger condition.

-Why this matters. resolve incident may be allowed for a human on-call operator and forbidden for an autonomous agent.
+Why so. resolve incident can be allowed for a human on-call operator and forbidden for an autonomous agent.
 The practical rule is simple: if a step cannot be explained through the incident model and the allowed API contract, it blocks the pull request.

 > [project script]scripts/spec_ci/check_scope.py.
-No ready analog exists; implement yourself on top of the domain model and API contract.
+There is no ready-made analogue; implement it yourself on top of the domain model and the API contract.

 python3 scripts/spec_ci/check_scope.py \